Why Corbus Pharmaceuticals Holdings Inc. (CRBP)’s Most Recent Report Reveals Some Hints About Its Future

 CRBP’s Market Performance

-CRBP stocks went up by 1.43% for the week, with a monthly drop of -27.80% and a quarterly performance of -52.14%, while its annual performance rate touched -86.68%.
-The volatility ratio for the week stands at 12.79% while the volatility levels for the past 30 days are set at 14.77% for Corbus Pharmaceuticals Holdings Inc. The simple moving average for the period of the last 20 days is -11.08% for CRBP stocks with a simple moving average of -57.68% for the last 200 days.
+CRBP stocks went down by -1.18% for the week, with a monthly drop of -31.48% and a quarterly performance of -56.47%, while its annual performance rate touched -87.69%.
+The volatility ratio for the week stands at 11.92% while the volatility levels for the past 30 days are set at 14.69% for Corbus Pharmaceuticals Holdings Inc. The simple moving average for the period of the last 20 days is -14.96% for CRBP stocks with a simple moving average of -60.46% for the last 200 days.

 Analysts’ Opinion of CRBP